abukosek/cloudy/hw/README.md

 # Hardware

-This directory will contain the code for programs running on the actual embedded hardware that reads data from the sensors and reports it to the Go server.
+This directory contains the code for programs running on the actual embedded hardware that reads data from the sensors and reports it to the Go server.